tonyflow/movierama/README.md

 Application's log level has been set to INFO.
 Nevertheless, it is configurable through the `application.yml` property `logging.level.root`.

 As far as the frontend is concerned, you may find the required files under `/front` folder in the root of the repository.
 Copy the files to your local Apache directory and you are ready to go.
 Using the frontend , the user must specify the exact name of the movie one wants to search or press the _Latest_ button and retrieve all latest movies in theaters.
 There is no approximate string matching (fuzzy search) results for MovieRama.
+There is not "loading" results indication so please give it a few seconds until the results are present.

 The following is a class diagram of the application depicting mainly the services' architecture.